RIPE-NCC/nro-delegated-stats/README.md

 Comparison is done ignoring country code (second column), since Jeff has special AS number mapping for EU country code.
 In this code we keep EU country code without trying to map it to the country.

+Building single jar assembly can be done with `sbt assembly` and look for `nro-delegated-stats.jar` in target directory.
 ##